Realtime search for compact binary mergers in Advanced LIGO and Virgo's third observing run using PyCBC Live: New methods for the third observing run

 \subsection{Identification of signals in a single detector}

 During an observation run, there will undoubtedly be times during which a detector cannot operate, or is affected by severe nonstationary or transient noise.
-Moreover, all detectors are effectively blind to signals coming from certain positions in the sky, and these positions are detector-dependent.
+Moreover, all detectors are blind to signals coming from certain positions in the sky, and these positions are detector-dependent.
 Therefore, a non-negligible fraction of signals are unable to produce coincident triggers in two or more detectors \citep{Callister:2017urp,Nitz:2020naa}.
-Notable examples are GW170817, initially seen as a single-detector trigger in LIGO Hanford due to a large glitch affecting LIGO Livingston \citep{TheLIGOScientific:2017qsa} and GW190425, observed by LIGO Livingston and Virgo, but too weak to be detectable in Virgo \citep{GW190425}.
-Incidentally, GW170817 and GW190425 are both very promising targets for astronomical followup observations, so a prompt alert is essential.
-In cases like this, we have a single-detector trigger and no coincidence.
+By chance, two events that were very promising targets for EM followup observation were first identified as single-detector triggers: GW170817, initially seen as a single-detector trigger in LIGO Hanford due to a large glitch affecting LIGO Livingston \citep{TheLIGOScientific:2017qsa} and GW190425, observed by LIGO Livingston and Virgo, but too weak to be detectable in Virgo \citep{GW190425}.
+In cases like these, we have a single-detector trigger and no coincidence.
 We cannot rely on the usual robust time-slide approach to establish the false-alarm rate of the trigger, and an alternate method is required.
 We note and caution that formally, the false alarm rate can only be assigned with confidence to be less than once per livetime for single-detector candidates.
 Beyond this point, extrapolation is used in order to generate low-latency alerts.
-If the detector noise changes in unexpected ways, the extrapolation may become invalid and the rate of false positives for single-detector candidates may no longer match the expectation.
+If the detector noise changes in unexpected ways, the extrapolation may become invalid and the rate of false positives for single-detector candidates may no longer match an extrapolated false alarm rate.

 During O2, PyCBC Live relied on a simple algorithm to identify single-detector candidates based on a pre-determined ranking statistic threshold, and a set of signal-consistency cuts, which were chosen based on early detector data.
 The algorithm was only active when a single detector was observing.
 We improve on this method by implementing a complete ranking statistic and procedure for extrapolating the false-alarm rate.
 We further increase the coverage of our single-detector search by allowing it to operate during times when multiple detectors are observing, as the relative sensitivities of two detectors may imply that a signal can only be seen in one of them.